Table of Contents

 Humans begin life as a fertilized egg called a zygote.
 The cell divides and multiplies until there are more than a trillion of them in the body.
 As cells grow they become more specialized, eventually forming the various cell types of the body such as the heart, brain, bone, muscle and skin cells.

-According to previous studies, genes were switched on and off by the winding strands of DNA.
-Dr. Yamanaka realized that it might be possible to reverse mature cells to their pluripotent state by stimulating them with certain factors.
+According to previous studies, genes are switched on and off by the winding strands of DNA.
+Dr. Yamanaka realized that it might be possible to regress mature cells to their pluripotent state by stimulating them with certain factors.
 It took his team several years of dedicated research to prove his theories and develop induced pluripotent stem cells, or iPS cells.

 In 2012, Dr. Shinya Yamanaka and Sir John B. Gurdon were awarded the Nobel Prize in Physiology or Medicine for the discovery that mature cells can be reprogrammed to a pluripotent state.